Skip to main content

 3. Decide whether the problem is state or county.
 State income tax goes through DOTAX.
 Property-tax relief usually goes through your county.

 4. Check credits before deciding not to file.
-Low-income renters and very low-income households often miss refundable money.
+Low-income renters and very low-income households often miss refundable credits.

 5. Get help before you e-file.
 A wrong Hawaii answer on a mixed 1099-R is harder to fix after filing.